ScaryPoppins/shelfie1/README.md

 Live example here

-For the first part of the project you will be adding two main features: viewing products and adding additional products.
+For the first part of the project you will be adding two main features: viewing the inventory and adding additional products.

 Functionality of the form:
 * A user should be able to add a name and a price for the product.